A Guide to Filing your Taxes in 2026

 There are varying opinions on how long to keep your tax records.
 I tend to err on the side of caution when it comes to being ready for possible audits.
 The IRS has a 3-year period of limitations, within which you can be audited or amend your returns.

 However, if they have reason to believe that you have filed a fraudulent return or no return at all, they can audit you at any time.
 Some states have a statute of limitations that is longer that 3 years as well.
-So, I personally recommend keeping 3 years of paper documentation, but then going the extra step of digitizing documentation and keeping it stored securely in the cloud.
+So, I personally recommend keeping at least 3 years of paper documentation, but then going the extra step of digitizing documentation and keeping it stored securely in the cloud.
 It will help you sleep easier at night.

-2023 Tax Return Filing Discussion:
+2026 Tax Return Filing Discussion:

 - Have you started or finished your tax return yet?